assiantadarsh/tic-tac-toe-game/README.md

 - JavaScript

 ## 🎮 How to Play
-- Player X starts the game
+- Player O starts the game
 - Click on any box to make a move
 - First player to get 3 in a row wins
 - Click reset to play again